OctopusDeploy/blog/blog/2020-06/cloning-a-space-with-octopus-api/index.md

 ![](process-source-added-step.png)

-The process after the sync runs, which follows those rules, now looks like the following.
+The process after the sync runs, which follows the rules above, now looks like the following.
 The new step 3 from the source was added in the appropriate location, then the new step found only on the destination was added after.

 ![](destination-deployment-process-after-sync.png)

 ## Expanding the use cases

-As I finished writing my script I realized I could support a number of use cases outside of the migrator.
+As I finished writing my script, I realized I could support a number of use cases outside of the migrator.
 Those use cases were:

 - Copy from cloud to self-hosted - I have a hypervisor at home, having a place I can clone to will make it easier to test things locally.
-- Copy from self-hosted to cloud - copy from my hypervisor to samples instance once I am done making modifications.
+- Copy from self-hosted to cloud - copy from my hypervisor to samples instance after I am done making modifications.
-- Copy default variable sets when creating a new space - the customer success team creates lots of new spaces on our samples instance.
+- Copy default variable sets when creating a new space - the Customer Success team creates lots of new spaces on our samples instance.
 - Break apart a massive space into several smaller spaces - We've done this a few times on our samples instance, having this will make that much easier.
-- Keeping a parent / child project process in sync - this is a common one for a few of our samples, we will clone a project and have a different target (use AWS instead of Azure).
+- Keeping a parent/child project process in sync - this is a common one for a few of our samples, we will clone a project and have a different target (use AWS instead of Azure).
 Keeping the two projects in sync via a script will make our lives easier.

 ## Sample to help get started

 I realize it is a tall order to start writing a script from scratch.
 That is why I have published the script(s) my team, Customer Success, uses to manage our samples instance.
 You can find that [project in the Octopus Samples organization](https://github.com/OctopusSamples/SpaceCloner).

-My hope is you fork that repo and modify it to meet your specific needs.
-Perhaps you want to clone targets.
-Or perhaps you want to exclude all variables.
-That isn't a change we plan on making to that script, but by forking it, you can do whatever you'd like with that script.
+I hope you'll fork that repo and modify it to meet your specific needs.
+Perhaps you want to clone targets, or perhaps you want to exclude all variables.
+That isn't a change we plan on making to that script, but by forking it, you can do whatever you like with the script.
 And hopefully, the script has enough there to help with your basic cloning needs.

 Until next time, Happy Deployments!